cartesi/rollups-examples/README.md

 Docker version `20.10.14` is required for building the environment and executing the examples.

+The below instructions have been tested in systems running both Linux (Ubuntu), MacOS, and Windows (using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install), which is highly recommended for Windows users).

 ## Building

 To run the examples, first clone the repository as follows: